Everything you need to plan your trip – A list of all the top tourist attractions and things to do in Edinburgh

 A good option if you were wondering what to do in Edinburgh on a rainy day.
 And to be quite frank with you, it does rain quite a lot in Scotland.
 If you are still wondering what to pack, check out my comprehensive packing list for Scotland.

 Calton Hill is a photographer’s dream.
 There are a couple of ancient monuments here which form an imposing foreground for the picture-perfect cityscape.
 On a rainy day, you might opt to go here in the evening and see the city lights instead!

 Pro tip: Visit during the Beltane Fire Festival on April 30.
 Truly spectacular, but get your tickets in advance.

 8. Sleep a night at the Balmoral

 The Balmoral is arguably the best hotel in Edinburgh.
-It also has a long, long history and is the perfect spot to enjoy a traditional Scottish Afternoon tea (something you really shouldn’t miss!).
-The hotel is also a must see for any Harry Potter fan, as the Ms. Rowling finished the last book of the series here. (book the JK Rowling suite!).
+It also has a long, long history and is the perfect spot to enjoy a traditional Scottish afternoon tea (something you really shouldn’t miss!).
+The hotel is also a must-see for any Harry Potter fan, as Ms. Rowling finished the last book of the series here. (book the JK Rowling suite!).

 9. Royal Botanic Garden Edinburgh

 It may rain a lot in Scotland, but the weather is also fairly mild thanks to the gulf stream.
 For me, one of the must-sees in the city is definitely the Royal Botanic Garden.
 I also hate to spend too much time walking around the streets and indoors, so this is really a welcome diversification of your Edinburgh tour.
 More info on the official website.

 My favorite museum in Edinburgh is by far the National Museum of Scottland.
 It houses a diverse collection of nature, art, design, fashion, and technology and is just one of the many things to do in Edinburgh with kids.
 Here is the official website.